 We have friends that attend furniture auctions to purchase solid wood pieces of furniture.
-We were fortunate enough to purchase this dresser from them before anyone else was able to snag it away from them.
+We were fortunate enough to buy this dresser from them before anyone else could snag it away from them.
 Other than one chipped drawer and needing new hardware, this solid maple dresser was in near perfect condition.

-This dresser had a lot of great features, so it was difficult to finalize a design that we both could agree upon.
-We decided to find the new drawer pulls/knobs that we liked first, and then build the design around them.
-So we went to Hobby Lobby and were scanning their available choices when we came across the truly fantastic owl drawer pulls that are pictured above.
-After that we knew we wanted to try a paint/stain combination that would make the drawer pulls/knobs stand out while unifying the color of the drawer pulls/knobs with the stained top.
+We decided to find the new drawer pulls/knobs that we liked first and then build the design around them.
+This dresser had a lot of great features, so it wasn't easy to finalize a design that we both could agree upon.
+So we went to Hobby Lobby and were scanning their available choices when we came across the genuinely great owl drawer pulls pictured above.
+After that, we knew we wanted to try a paint/stain combination that would make the drawer pulls/knobs stand out while unifying the color of the drawer pulls/knobs with the stained top.
 We decided on a Buttermilk Cream paint color for the body in conjunction with a dark walnut stain for the top.
 We could not have been happier with the result.

 We used the following supplies on this dresser:

 The first step was to remove the old stain.
 Luckily, when you are dealing with a sold wood piece you can just take an orbital sander to it.
 This will save you a ton of time.
 However, we must let you know that sanding with an orbital sander will create a lot of dust, so make sure the room is well ventilated.

 After we stripped the dresser we stained the top of it.
 The appearance of the top after the stain was applied resembled that of a butcher's block.